 However, it is expected that all TBUs connected to a TCU use the same version of DTI-TBU.
 This is because the SMMU architecture does not permit TBUs in the same implementation to have different feature sets.

-If using SMMUv3.2, it is required that all TBUs support DTI-TBUv2 or later.
+- If using SMMUv3.2, it is required that all TBUs support DTI-TBUv2 or later. - If using SMMU extensions for RME or RME Device Assignment, it is required that all TBUs support DTI-TBUv3 or later.